-Once one realizes that wise constitutional decisionmaking involves balancing the advantages and the disadvantages of centralized power, doubt about judicial competence arises.
-Since Myers, none of the Justices have explicitly considered the problem of removal being used to subvert the rule of law, thereby showing a dismaying lack of attention to history or contemporary practice.
-In Seila Law, for example, Justice Roberts discusses the problem of a President saddled with a non-removable holdover Director who stands in the way of his realizing a campaign promise to protect consumers.210 This hypothetical casts the President in the role of faithfully executing law designed to protect consumers and restraints on his removal authority as obstacle to performance of presidential duty.
+of removal being used to subvert the rule of law, thereby showing a dismaying lack of attention to history or contemporary practice.
+In Seila Law, for example, Justice Roberts discusses the problem of a President saddled with a non-removable holdover Director who stands in the way of his realizing a campaign promise to protect consumers.209 This hypothetical casts the President in the role of faithfully executing law designed to protect consumers and restraints on his removal authority as obstacle to performance of presidential duty.
 But neither the majority nor the dissent discuss the converse problem.
 Suppose that a President campaigns on the goal of reducing the burdens of regulation and wants to thwart consumer protection by removing a Director dedicated to properly implementing consumer protection law.
 For-cause removal protection in that scenario serves to secure faithful law execution by thwarting a law defying President.
 The inclusion of for-cause removal protection in the statute suggests that Congress considered the latter scenario a potentially serious problem.
 Neither the majority nor the dissent even discuss this possibility.

 Even the Morrison Court evaluated the problem of for-cause removal protection as one of whether it allowed a good faith President to "assure that the counsel is competently performing ... her statutory responsibilities."
 The majority concluded that the Attorney General's for-cause removal authority sufficed to allow a good faith President to ensure faithful law execution.
 Justice Scalia's dissent suggests that the Court may have been aware that the Independent Counsel Act was passed to guard against bad faith removal of a special counsel to shield legal violations by high-level officials.
-But none of the Justices explicitly consider the idea that the possibility of a bad faith President suggests that for-cause removal protection serves the
+But none of the Justices explicitly consider the idea that the possibility of a bad faith President suggests that for-cause removal protection serves the Constitution and the rule of law.